lisuyi/SFFNet_czsl/README.md

 ## Setup
 1. Clone the code.

-2. Please prepare the datasets and the necessary configuration files before you start, the organization procedure can be referred to: [CGE](https://github.com/ExplainableML/czsl)
+2. Please prepare the datasets and the necessary configuration files before you start.
+The organization procedure can be referred to: [CGE](https://github.com/ExplainableML/czsl)

 3. We recommend using Anaconda for environment setup.
 We export the environments we used for simplicity: